 Under the principle of a "Healthy California for All," the Administration has launched and implemented key initiatives to build the foundation of a unified financing system.
 In combination, these initiatives improve equity, transparency and accountability across the health care delivery system.
 Successful implementation of these initiatives will not only build the framework and infrastructure needed to move toward a successful UF system, they will increase confidence amongst the people of California in the ability of the state to transform the health care delivery system.
 The Administration has taken action to advance the overall well-being of California's 40 million residents and fundamentally reimagine the delivery system.
-The steps described below are informed by and supportive of the Healthy California for All Commission's recommendations.
+While the Commission did not have an in-depth discussion of the Administration's key initiatives, the steps described below are informed by and supportive of the work of the Healthy California for All Commission.